Leveraging Large Language Models to Power Chatbots for Collecting User Self-Reported Data: Conclusion

 \section{Conclusion}

 In this study, we explored how we can use GPT-3 for powering chatbots that can reliably ask people health-related questions through natural conversations.
 In an empirical user study, we found that, simply through prompting, LLMs-based chatbots could effectively deliver questions and collect desired self-reports.
 Particularly, we evaluated how two prompt design factors---format and personality modifier--impacted the resulted chatbots' ability in slot filling and conversation styles.
 While LLMs can be a promising tool to build chatbots, we also discuss problematic messages occurred in our dataset.
 Reflecting on our results, we provide insights into the prompt design for chatbots and give suggestions on how to improve future LLMs-based chatbots.
-In closing, we hope this work can inform and inspire other researchers in the fields of HCI and Personal Informatics, to effectively leverage LLMs to power enjoyable chatbots for robust data collection. \begin{acks} We thank our study participants for their time and efforts.
+In closing, we hope this work can inform and inspire other researchers in the fields of CSCW and Personal Informatics, to see the potential of LLMs in powering enjoyable chatbots for robust data collection. \begin{acks} We thank our study participants for their time and efforts.
 We are also grateful to Eunkyung Jo and Vassilis Kostakos, who provided feedback on this paper. \end{acks}